-He and the people he led faced down bigots with torches and nooses and water cannons.
-Their bravery, rooted deeply in nonviolence, changed the country.
+Facing bigots with torches and nooses and water cannons, Dr. King and the people he led clung to the principles of nonviolence—and their actions changed the country.
 Not completely.
 Not nearly enough.
 But a bit.
 And over the decades that “bit” has taken on a life of its own.

 In the world I live in—as a white woman in the rarefied East Coast liberal bubble—we believe we’ve moved past questions of “integration,” sometimes called by the fancier name of “diversity.”
 Inside the bubble, we talk of inclusion now; it feels like a big step forward.